ojosproject/website/news/2024/09-20-road-to-iris.md

-[As soon as I discovered you can add the `AppHandle` to a Tauri command's parameters](https://github.com/ojosproject/iris/commit/9324044d1c19f8aa5a1064e3c620df1e57f26395), it became much faster and efficient to develop Iris.
+[As soon as I discovered you can add the `AppHandle` to a Tauri command's parameters](https://github.com/ojosproject/iris/commit/9324044d1c19f8aa5a1064e3c620df1e57f26395), it became much faster and more efficient to develop Iris.
 As soon as it happened, development for Iris speed up and (admittedly) became so much more fun.
 At least to me!